polterguy/phosphorusfive/plugins/p5.lambda/README.md

 ```
 if
-  p5.web.widgets.create-literal
+  create-widget
     parent:content
     element:h1
     innerValue:Yup, we branched!
 ```

-The reason why the branch occurs, is because the conditional Active Events of P%, will if not given a condition as their values, use the return value of the first node, treated as an Active Event itself, to check if the condition yields true.
+The reason why the branch occurs, is because the conditional Active Events of P5, will if not given a condition as their values, use the return value of the first node, treated as an Active Event itself, to check if the condition yields true.
 This allows you to embed event invocations, as the conditions to conditional events.
 To understand how this works, try the folloing code.

 ```
 if
   foo
-  p5.web.widgets.create-literal
+  create-widget
     parent:content
     element:h1
     innerValue:Yup, we branched!